What is the Panhellenic Council?

 Are there any financial aid options?

 Each chapter is unique and may have different options for dues assistance.
-For that information, please talk to chapter leadership (or ask these questions during recruitment!)
+For that information, check out our financial tab and please talk to chapter leadership (or ask these questions during recruitment!)

 As a Panhellenic Council, however, we recently started the Panhellenic Scholarship, which will be awarded through an application process verifying demonstrated need and asking for a personal statement (among other things).